son-vyas/project_documentation/chapter1/README.md

 chapter starts with the concept of ManageIQ and ends with its full installation.
-It's a kind request to all the readers that they make sure the mentioned recommendations of infrastructure are properly met unless otherwise the system may hang completely.
+It's a kind request to all the readers that they make sure the mentioned recommendations of infrastructure are properly met unless otherwise the system may freeze completely.

 Let's quickly go through the stuffs discussed within the chapter.